Medial-EarlySign/MR_Wiki/Blog/explainability.md

 ## Can we Use This?

 We've integrated this powerful explainability engine directly into our platform.
-If you're using our MedModel JSON format, you can add a `tree_shap` post-processor to your model pipeline definition at the end:
+If you're using our MedModel JSON format, you can add a `tree_shap` post-processor to your model pipeline definition at the end and use our [Tutorial](../Tutorials/04.Train%20Model) to train your model:

 ```json
 {